oh-jinsu/typesafe-dynamo/README.md

 ])
 ```

-Like above, every function is given thorough the paramter of the function parameter of each operation.
+Like above, every function is given through the parameter of the function parameter of each operation.

 ### select